Rullbeng/rg_master/_posts/2019-08-24-Guide-Website-Building.markdown

 ![website content examples image](assets\img\blog-images\19-september\Web-content-video-written-gallery-example-icons.png "Diffrent types of content for your website")

-Making content for your website in my opinion is the most important part of the process.
-Here you can get a good sense of how well your website is going to perform especially in search engines like Google, Bing, & Yahoo.
+Making content for your website in my opinion the most important part of the process.
+Here you can get a good sense of how well your website is going to perform especially in the search engines like Google, Bing, & Yahoo.

 Creating content for you websites ranges all the way from deciding on images and page introduction to creating informative visual and written articles that help your users solve their problems.